grafana/grafana-infinity-datasource/docs/sources/xml.md

 </users>
 ```

-In the XML example above, we want to list the user's name and age.
-To do so, use the syntax below:
+If you want to get the user's name and age from the preceding XML example, use the following syntax:

 Rows/Root: `users.user` to select all the user objects inside the user element.